 2% Greek Yogurt

 Yogurt may be one of your key allies in weight-loss efforts.
-A study printed in the Journal of Nutrition found that probiotics like the ones found in creamy, delicious yogurt helped obese women lose nearly twice the weight compared to those who did not consume probiotics.
+A study printed in the British Journal of Nutrition found that probiotics like the ones found in creamy, delicious yogurt helped obese women lose nearly twice the weight compared to those who did not consume probiotics.
 Both sets of subjects were on low-calorie diets, but after 12 weeks, the probiotic poppers lost an average of 9.7 pounds, while those on placebos lost only 5.7.
 Bonus: the subjects who were given the good bacteria continued to lose weight even after an additional 12 weeks, an average of 11.5 pounds to be accurate!
-The group that didn’t get the probiotic boost?
-They maintained their 5.7 pound initial loss, but didn’t trim down further.
-The good bacteria in probiotics can help ramp up your metabolism and improve your immune system, but it pays to be picky about your sources.
+Probiotics can help ramp up your metabolism and improve your immune system, but it pays to be picky about your sources.
 Yogurt’s a great way to get a.m. protein and probiotics, but to get the healthiest yogurt you’ll have to read labels; most are packed with added sugars that exceed their protein levels.
 To speed up the process, use our indispensable guide to the 25 Best Yogurts for Weight Loss!

 1% Organic, Grass-Fed Milk